 Live Osprey Cam

-Check out our live video feeds of our Florida Osprey nests!
+Check out our live video feed of our Florida Osprey nest!

-Enjoy our live osprey nest cams on the ELC Campus!
+Enjoy our live osprey nest cam on the ELC Campus!

-Please be patient after clicking as there is some delay time to connect to the live cam.
-Thanks!
+Please be patient after clicking as there is some delay time to connect.
+Thank You!

 Thank you to Lynn and Gillis Green for funding this amazing project!

 You will need this to log in to view nest

 Ospreys, also known as "fish hawks," are expert anglers that like to hover above the water, locate their prey and then swoop down for the capture with talons extended.

 In Florida, ospreys commonly capture saltwater catfish, mullet, spotted trout, shad, crappie, and sunfish from coastal habitats and freshwater lakes and rivers for their diet.